-December 21, 2022
+December 28, 2022

-The U.S. Fish and Wildlife Service (Service) and the Florida Fish and Wildlife Conservation Commission (FWC) are ramping up their Unified Command (UC) response to the manatee Unusual Mortality Event (UME) on the Atlantic Coast.
+The U.S. Fish and Wildlife Service (Service) and the Florida Fish and Wildlife Conservation Commission (FWC) have ramped up the Unified Command (UC) response to the manatee Unusual Mortality Event (UME) on the Atlantic Coast for the 2022-2023 winter season.
 The UC priorities focus on providing enhanced response support for carcass recovery and necropsy, the investigation of the UME, the Manatee Rescue & Rehabilitation Partnership (MRP), and external communications.

-Last week, staff began establishing the Temporary Field Response Station and UC Command Center for the 2022-2023 winter season at Florida Power & Light Company's Cape Canaveral Clean Energy Center in Brevard County.
+UC staff have made the Temporary Field Response Station and UC Command Center for the 2022-2023 winter season fully operational.
+The Response Station and Command Center are located at Florida Power & Light Company's Cape Canaveral Clean Energy Center in Brevard County.
 The Response Station supports several ongoing UME response operations in the central Indian River Lagoon, such as manatee rescue, carcass recovery, limited field health assessments, and a short-term, supplemental feeding trial for manatees at this site.
 Environmental conditions and manatee presence continue to guide the feeding trial.
-As of December 16, staff have initiated the supplemental feeding trial at the site as several manatees are present in advance of the cold front.
-The Florida Power & Light Cape Canaveral Clean Energy Center is operating at full capacity and providing sufficient warm water at the discharge location to the north.
+Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence at the site has ranged from 9 to 33 individual animals.
+The majority of local manatees have been documented in the warm-water discharge to the north where the Florida Power & Light Cape Canaveral Energy Center is operating at full capacity, providing sufficient warm water.